 Constipation Causes, Consequences, Treatment & Prevention

 Constipation is a common digestive issue characterized by infrequent bowel movements, difficulty passing stools, or a sensation of incomplete evacuation.
 This condition can lead to several complications if not properly managed.
+Understanding the main causes of constipation can help prevent discomfort and maintain digestive health.

 Common Causes of Constipation